archivesspace/tech-docs/ASTRO/src/content/docs/architecture/jsonmodel.md

+---
-# JSONModel -- a validated ArchivesSpace record
+title: JSONModel -- a validated ArchivesSpace record
+---

 The ArchivesSpace system is concerned with managing a number of different archival record types.
 Each record can be expressed as a set of nested key/value pairs, and associated with each record type is a number of rules that describe what it means for a record of that type to be valid:

-  * some fields are mandatory, some optional
+- some fields are mandatory, some optional
-  * some fields can only take certain types
+- some fields can only take certain types
-  * some fields can only take values from a constrained set
+- some fields can only take values from a constrained set
-  * some fields are dependent on other fields
+- some fields are dependent on other fields
-  * some record types can be nested within other record types
+- some record types can be nested within other record types
-  * some record types may be related to others through a hierarchy
+- some record types may be related to others through a hierarchy
-  * some record types form a relationship graph with other record types
+- some record types form a relationship graph with other record types

 The JSONModel class provides a common language for expressing these rules that all parts of the application can share.
 There is a JSONModel class instance for each type of record in the system, so:

     JSONModel(:digital_object)